projectcalico/calico/master/security/icmp-ping.md

 #### Deny all ICMP, all workloads and host endpoints

 In this example, we introduce a "deny all ICMP" **GlobalNetworkPolicy**.

-This policy **selects all workloads and host endpoints that match a selector**.
+This policy **selects all workloads and host endpoints**.
 It enables a default deny for all workloads and host endpoints, in addition to the explicit ICMP deny rules specified in the policy.
-For more on default deny policy, see [Calico Network Policy]({{site.baseurl}}/{{page.version}}/security/caliconetworkpolicy).

 If your ultimate goal is to allow some traffic, have your regular "allow" policies in place before applying a global deny-all ICMP traffic policy.

 In this example, all workloads and host endpoints are blocked from sending or receiving **ICMPv4** and **ICMPv6** messages.

 If **ICMPv6** messages are not used in your deployment, it is still good practice to deny them specifically as shown below.

 In any "deny-all" Calico network policy, be sure to specify a lower order (**order:200**) than regular policies that might allow traffic.

 ```
 apiVersion: projectcalico.org/v3